-I will admit, the original plan for this trip was bittersweet.
-June 3rd would have been my mom and dad’s 50th wedding anniversary, and dad had talked for years about taking the entire family on a cruise to celebrate.
-Unfortunately, he passed away in September, 2013, 21 months short of the milestone.
-Late last year, mom came up with the idea of taking a cruise this summer to honor dad’s memory, and his longtime wish.
+The original plan for this trip was bittersweet.
+June 3rd would have been my mom and dad’s 50th wedding anniversary.
+Dad talked for years about taking the entire family on a cruise to celebrate.
+Unfortunately, he passed away in September, 2013, just short of the milestone.
+Late last year, mom came up with the idea of taking a cruise this summer to honor dad’s longtime wish.
 Everyone was on board, but timing is always a challenge for a large group.
-My brother and I probably have the most flexible schedules, but one sister is self-employed, and thus 10 days away from work means 10 days without pay, and another has a very limited amount of vacation time each year plus two school age boys.
-Eventually, though, we were all able to agree on the June 27th-July 4th itinerary on the Emerald Princess from Istanbul to Rome.
+Eventually, though, we all agreed on the June 27th-July 4th itinerary on the Emerald Princess from Istanbul to Rome.

 The tricky part for my wife and I is that we’ve both been to both Istanbul and Rome, and we wanted to try and squeeze in time for something new on the way there and/or back.
 My wife and I both enjoy visiting historical sites, so we settled on leaving a day early to visit Stonehenge on the way.
 That would also give me the opportunity to road trip in another country, since a trip to Stonehenge would mean a roughly 75 mile drive from Heathrow Airport.
 We further contemplated driving around somewhere on the way back, but later, figuring we’d be tired and ready to go home, just decided to visit my cousin during our overnight in London.

 For all you map geeks, here’s three separate maps showing our air route, driving route, and cruise route.
 My art skills are pretty awful, so I just used Great Circle Mapper to map out the cruise route.